uclaacm/learning-lab-crash-course-su20/05-css-frameworks/README.md

 Bootstrap also does a lot of important **good web development practices by default**:

 * it places mobile-responsiveness as a priority, building it in to their components so you don't have to!
-* it tests strongly for web accessibilty (e.g. contrast, screen-reader friendliness), which is important in making the internet more inclusive!
+* it tests strongly for web accessibility (e.g. contrast, screen-reader friendliness), which is important in making the internet more inclusive!
 * it handles different browsers gracefully, with fallbacks, vendored prefixes, and polyfills (if you don't know what those mean, don't worry about it).

 Finally, Bootstrap is easily customizable.
 It's built with [SASS](https://sass-lang.com/), which means that you can easily change colors and other parameters, remove components, or add your own features easily!